ERDF Solihull Habitat & Nature Improvements Project

 This reed bed was created alongside a connection into the River Cole, which was identified as being of poor quality.
 A basin was hollowed out of the gravelly soil and planted with reeds and other wetland plants.
 The channel has been deflected into the new water body so that natural filtration will help to remove pollutants before it connects into the river.

 Meriden Park Wetland Improvements

 The weir beneath the footbridge has been removed so that the brook is naturalised to flow freely through the park.
-Along parts of the banks there are temporary plastic piling sheets to reinforce and establish the new bank.
-These will be removed in 2020.
+Along parts of these banks there are temporary plastic piling sheets to reinforce and establish the new bank.
+These will also be removed in 2020.

 Hatchford Brook, Olton Jubilee Park

-The first four sites in winter 2017/18 were at Alcott Wood, Dorridge Wood, Elmdon Park and Hillfield Park.
+Work began in early 2018 at Alcott Wood, Dorridge Wood, Elmdon Park and Hillfield Park.
 Another eight woods were improved during the winter of 2018/19 at Bills Wood, Chelmsley Wood, Lea Wood, Palmers Rough, Pow Grove, Smith’s Wood, Wychwood and Yorks Wood.